USFWS/migbirdHIP/README.md

 The migbirdHarvestData package provides an easy-to-use automated set of R functions for the U.S. Fish and Wildlife Service to wrangle, tidy, and visualize [Harvest Information Program](https://www.fws.gov/harvestsurvey) data.

-For a detailed how-to guide on using this package, please read our vignette titled <i>The migbirdHarvestData Workflow</i>.
+For a detailed how-to guide on using this package, please read the vignette titled <i>The migbirdHarvestData Workflow</i>.
+Once the migbirdHarvestData package is installed, you can view workflow vignette by running `vignette(topic = "migbirdHarvestData_workflow", package = "migbirdHarvestData")` in R.

 ### USFWS Disclaimer